CLARIAH/virtuoso-quad-log/DEPLOY.md

 will not only enable third parties to catch up with the current state of your quad store.
 It will also enable a journey through the past.
-Because, starting from the initial state at the time of dump and computing the pluses and minuses until a certain point in time will reconstruct the state of your quad store at that time.
+Because, starting from the initial state at the time of dump and computing the pluses and minuses until a certain point in time will reconstruct the state of your quad store at any time.

 ## How to deploy